269 Beacon is located on the south side of Beacon, between Dartmouth and Exeter, with 267 Beacon to the east and 271 Beacon to the west.

 By the 1914-1915 winter season, 269 Beacon was the home of Rev. George Alexander Strong and his wife, Margaret Phillips (Reynolds) Strong.
 He had been Rector of Christ Church in New York City until 1913.
 They continued to live at 269 Beacon during the 1915-1916 season, but moved soon thereafter.

 By the 1916-1917 winter season, it was the home of department store heir Harold Leufroi Chalifoux and his wife, Elizabeth Alice (Burrage) Chalifoux.
-They had married in November of 1916 and 269 Beacon probably was their first home together.
-They also maintained a home in Beverly.
-They continued to live at 269 Beacon until the 1918-1919 season, which they spent in Washington DC, after which they moved to 342 Beacon.
+They had married in November of 1916 and 269 Beacon was their first home together.
+Prior to their marriage, he had lived in Lowell and she had lived at 314 Commonwealth with her parents, Albert and Alice (Haskell) Burrage.
+They also maintained a home, Willowbank, in Beverly.
+They continued to live at 269 Beacon until the 1918-1919 season, which they spent in California with her parents, after which they moved to 342 Beacon.

 During the 1920-1921 winter season, 269 Beacon was the home of shoe manufacturer Alfred J. Sweet and his wife, Maude (Webster) Sweet.
 They previously had lived in Lewiston, Maine.
 By the 1921-1922 season, they had moved to 452 Beacon.

 269 Beacon was not listed in the 1922 Blue Book.

 On August 10, 1922, 269 Beacon was purchased from Ruth Bailey by Eleanor F. (Fabyan) Frothingham, the wife of cotton broker Theodore Frothingham, Jr. They previously had lived at 19 Commonwealth.
 They also maintained a home in Beverly Farms.